History of Al Roker in Timeline

 In 1995, Al Roker became the host of The Al Roker Show, a weekend talk show on CNBC.

-Since 1995, Al Roker has hosted NBC's coverage of the Macy's Thanksgiving Day Parade, providing commentary and interviewing celebrities.
+In 1995, Al Roker began hosting NBC's coverage of the Macy's Thanksgiving Day Parade, providing commentary with his Today Show colleagues.

-On January 26, 1996, Al Roker officially took over the regular weekday weather slot on Today after Scott announced his semi-retirement.
+On January 26, 1996, Al Roker received the regular weekday weather slot on Today, following Scott's semi-retirement announcement.

-From 1996 to 1997, Al Roker hosted a game show on MSNBC called Remember This?.
+From 1996, Al Roker hosted a game show on MSNBC called Remember This?

 On November 17, 1998, Al Roker and Deborah Roberts' daughter Leila was born.